 Nearly 70 years since there was a unified Korea, the North and South have polarized.
 While parts of Seoul could be set pieces in a techno-utopia, the North remains medieval.
 They don’t have YouTube or Nike Airs—even the evolution of kimchi and barbequed meat has been frozen in time.
 We all live in bubbles, but the North Korean bubble is built on equal parts material and mental isolation.
 One of the defectors explained that a smuggler of South Korean and Western DVDs was publicly executed in front of her elementary school.
 Career ambition and business savvy are foreign concerns.While some of our Seoul contacts believe that their country is uniquely judgmental and callous, it’s hard to say whether South Korea is more close-minded than any other society with an influx of immigrants.
 The difficulties of North Korean assimilation—new arrivals suffer from six times the unemployment rate of the regular population—can clearly be attributed to the cultural gap in terms of education, work ethic, and financial goals.
 The defector’s transitions could not be more extreme.

 South Korea is not just a highly competitive culture; it’s also one of the hardest-working places on earth.
 And when you look at the statistics on alcohol consumption and sex trade per capita (both estimated within the top five in the world), South Koreans are also among the best at blowing off steam.
-The men of Seoul like to do shots, sing karaoke and fuck hookers.
-Their Karaoke bars, noribans, don’t look that different from the places you'd find in Bloomsbury or Soho, except, in Seoul, that’s where johns troll for hookers.
+The men of Seoul like to do shots, sing karaoke, and fuck hookers.
+Their Karaoke bars, or noraebangs, don’t look that different from the places littering Midtown and the East Village in Manhattan, except in Seoul, that's where johns troll for hookers.
 It is within these establishments, tucked into the corners of the city, that female defectors often find their jobs.